tiannuo-yang/G-VRP-IPD-TW/README.md

 ## Background
 Multimodal transport synergistically integrates passenger and freight demand, easing the economic pressure on public transport operators by reducing transportation cost.
 However, the occurrence of on-demand service changes the nature of scheduling approach during the transportation.
 In our work, we propose a demand-driven passenger-and-freight-integration service mode (DDPFIS mode) according to the characteristics in rural areas and construct a Green Vehicle Routing Problem with Integrated Pickup and Delivery and Time Windows (G-VRP-IPD-TW) model to assist public transport operators in routing decisions.

 This repository records the problem instances generated dedicated to the above problem, classified with 6 experiments in our work.
 The geographic data is collected in real-time in Longkou, China.
 We mainly generate 4 sets of instances (sizes of 8, 12, 16 and 20).
 Other settings could be seen in Section 5.1 in our paper.

+All numerical results are organized in file [```results.xlsx```](https://github.com/tiannuo-yang/G-VRP-IPD-TW/blob/main/results.xlsx).

 ## Usage
 ### Naming Rule